Jurisdictional Immunities of the State: Judgment

 (application for exequatur) was subject to the same rules and should likewise have been denied due to immunity.

 By a vote of 14 to 1, the court found that Italy was obliged, by a means of its own choosing, to render void the decisions of its courts infringing the state immunity due to Germany.

 Dissenting Judge Bennouna said there was a difference between state immunity and state responsibility.
 Granting immunity does not exonerate one from responsibility.
 In this case the court should have recognised that Germany admitted to their crimes, and therefore are responsible.
 If Germany wishes to have immunity, they need to assume responsibility in their own national courts, otherwise, they cannot rest on their state immunity.

 Development

-In 2014 the Italian Constitutional Court ruled that sovereign immunity for the crimes in question violated the core rights guaranteed by the Italian constitution.
+In 2005 the Italian Constitutional Court ruled in Ferrini that sovereign immunity for the crimes in question violated the core rights guaranteed by the Italian constitution.
 Sovereign immunity would therefore no longer be applicable law in Italy for these war crimes cases.

-In 2022, Germany sued Italy again for alleged fresh violations of Germany's sovereign immunity.
+In 2022, Germany sued Italy again for allegedly new violations of Germany's sovereign immunity.